 - Made for restaurants: Choose a software designed to address tips, labor, compliance, union fees, onboarding, and tax calculations so paying your employees is a breeze.

-There are a number of payroll software solutions, and some even integrate with 7shifts.
+There are several payroll software solutions on the market, and some even integrate with 7shifts.
 These include:

 - Gusto